 This blog is primarily about economics and public policy.
 I use this space to bring together all of my non-academic writing and, very occasionally, republish the writing of others that I think is of note.
-Most of what is here has been published first elsewhere including The Guardian, The Monthly, The Conversation, The Drum and The Age.
+Most of what is here has been published first elsewhere including The Guardian, The Monthly, The Conversation, The ABC and The Age.

 The title of this blog reflects my belief that the discipline of economics is in turmoil and is in need of reconstruction.

 Mainstream neo-classical economics is founded on a series of assumptions and value judgements that are, to put it mildly, very questionable.
 I believe that economics should be reconstructed from a scientific footing instead.
 In other words, I think our economic theory should be data driven rather than ideologically driven.
 To read more about my thoughts on the state of economics and economic policy go here and here.

 The key to implementing change in the field of economics lies in re-examining and reinventing economics education.
 Tim Thornton completed a doctorate at Swinburne University on this subject and published a great op-ed in The Age explaining the problem.

 There’s a lot of progress being made in terms of reconstructing economics including the growing field of ecological economics, the teaching of heterodox economics at some institutions and the publishing of numerous books highlighting the flaws of the neoclassical paradigm.
 However, most of this work is happening outside of economics departments in universities.